GuillermoAbadLopez/code-learning/learnings/python/python.md

 - ABSTRACTION: Use ABC to denote abstraction

-- DEPENDENCY INVERION: If various things do somehting, make and abstract class to group them

 - SMALL classes, separate things into subgroups that are cohesive, but not everything in a super big group, do splits that make sense.

 - CACHE usage, with `@cached_property` for properties or with `@lru_cache()` for functions